2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Post-Secondary and/or Tertiary education Institutions: Teacher Training Schools (Escuelas Normales Superiores), Universities (Universidades), University Institutions (Instituciones Universitarias), Technological Institutions (Instituciones Tecnológicas), Professional Technical Institutions, (Instituciones Técnicas Profesionales).

 Placement locations vary and will not be limited to specific host institutions.
 Host institutions include both public and private Post-Secondary and/or Tertiary education Institutions throughout the country, many of which offer teaching-training degree programs in a foreign language.
 Other grantees will work with beginner-level English young and adult learners.
 Placement is done based on the host institution's availability, the institution's needs, the grantee's background and skills, the grantee’s interests (to the extent that it is possible), and the parameters of the program sponsor.
-While candidates may express their preferences for their host institution, they must be flexible, as these are determined depending on Colombia's educational necessities and available slots.
+While candidates may express their preferences for their host institution, they must be flexible, as these are determined depending on Colombia's educational needs and available slots.

 Placement Locations